Why 9 Out Of 10 Cat Fountains Are Making Your Cats Sick — And The One That Doesn't

 5. Snap it back.
 Forget about it.

 That's it.
 Once a week.
-And even if you skipped it — the design makes pink slime physically impossible to grow in the source.
+And even if you skipped it — there's no loop for the slime to grow in.
 Your cat's spit never touches the clean water.

 Get PureStream Now →

-Won't the water in the back tank grow mold sitting there?
+Won't the water in the clean tank grow mold sitting there?

 No. Truls Krogh, Norwegian Institute of Public Health: "If the water is covered and of good quality to start with, in principle it can last a thousand years."
-The clean tank is sealed.
-Use filtered or bottled at fill time.
+The clean tank is sealed and nothing your cat touches gets into it.
+Use filtered or bottled water at fill time.

 Is no filter really better than a filter?

 Mechanically, yes.
-Carbon filters don't reduce bacterial load (Fiore & Babineau, 1977).
-They remove chlorine and odor only — bacteria colonize the carbon itself.
-PureStream uses two mechanical sponges that catch hair.
-Nothing for bacteria to grow on.
+Carbon filters don't reduce bacterial load (Fiore & Babineau, 1977) — bacteria colonize the carbon.
+PureStream uses a mechanical screen that catches hair.
+Nothing for bacteria to grow on, and nothing to subscribe to.

-The drinking surface is stainless steel.
-The only other contact is a small acrylic dome at the spout.
-The plastic in the system is sealed — your cat never touches it.
+The drinking surface is stainless steel; the only other contact is a small acrylic dome at the spout.
+The plastic in the system is sealed away — your cat never touches it.
 Chin acne comes from chin contact with biofilm-loaded plastic, not from plastic existing in the room.

-How often do I refill the source tank?
+How do I clean it, and how often do I refill it?

-Weekly: rinse the stainless tray and sponge under the tap.
-Wipe the head with a damp cloth (don't submerge — electronics inside).
-3 minutes.
-Quarterly: swap the wastewater sponge.
-30 seconds.
+Weekly: rinse the stainless tray and the hair screen, wipe the head with a damp cloth (don't submerge — electronics inside).
+About 3 minutes.
+Quarterly: swap the used-water sponge — 30 seconds.
+Refill the clean tank every 1–2 weeks: roughly 7–9 days for one cat, ~3 days for four.
+The mode button turns red when it's low.

 What if my cat won't drink from it?

 Most cats adopt within a day.
-Otis took ten minutes.
-Pearl, the picky one, took four days.
-If yours still won't drink after a week, you get every penny back.
+Otis took ten minutes; Pearl, the picky one, four days.
+If yours still won't drink after a week, you get every penny back — that's the guarantee.

-• No filter replacements.
+• No carbon filters.
 Ever.
 No monthly tax.

 • Cat-drink guarantee.
 Every penny back if she won't use it.